Skip to content

 Education & Qualifications

-A person’s level of education is an important influence on health and has a major role in shaping health and wellbeing over a lifetime.
+A person’s level of education has a major role in shaping their health and wellbeing over a lifetime.
 Education has a wide impact on health and wellbeing in terms of developing values, emotional intelligence, self-esteem, and social functioning skills and should not just be focused on formal qualifications.
-Socioeconomic inequality can be seen across the education system, from early years to higher education and beyond (Public Health Scotland, 2023).
+Socioeconomic inequality can be seen across the education system, from early years to higher education and beyond (Public Health Scotland, 2025).

-In 2021/22, 95.5% of school leavers in Midlothian were in a positive destination e.g., training, employment, volunteering and further and higher education approximately three months after the end of the school year (Scottish Government, 2023).
-This is similar to the national average (95.7%) (Scottish Government, 2023).
+95.3% of school leavers in Midlothian (2023-24), were in a positive destination e.g. training, employment, volunteering and further and higher education approximately three months after the end of the school year.
+(95.7% in Scotland) ( Scottish Government, 2025).

 Participation varies across Midlothian.
-While the proportion of young people in employment or education in Dalkeith has gradually been increasing it remains the intermediate zone with the lowest participation rate (90.4%) compared to neighbouring Eskbank (97.2%), and Penicuik North (97.9%), (Skills Development Scotland, 2023).
-A 7.9%-point gap exists between participation in the 20% most deprived (90.7%) and the 20% least deprived (98.6%).
-(Skills Development Scotland, 2023).
+As of 2025, Dalkeith has become the Midlothian intermediate zone with the lowest participation rate (86.4%), compared to the highest of Dalhousie (98.3%), (Skills Development Scotland, 2025).
+In Midlothian a 6.6%-point gap exists between participation in the 20% most deprived (90.7%) and the 20% least deprived areas (97.3%), (Skills Development Scotland, 2024).
+This deprivation data is taken from 2024, as the 2025 data contains low numbers so has been suppressed.

 Qualification Levels